XAU

 Why did palladium become more expensive than platinum?

-Palladium surpassed platinum due to a combination of factors: surging gasoline vehicle production (especially in China), persistent supply deficits as demand outstripped mine output and recycling, Russian supply uncertainty, and the simultaneous collapse of diesel vehicle demand which hurt platinum.
+Palladium surpassed platinum due to surging gasoline vehicle production (especially in China), persistent supply deficits as demand outstripped mine output and recycling, Russian supply uncertainty, and the simultaneous collapse of diesel vehicle demand which hurt platinum.
 Between 2018 and 2022, palladium benefited from a perfect storm of tight supply and strong demand, pushing it to nearly $3,440/oz.

 Which PGM is a better investment?